An introduction to hyperlinear and sofic groups

 The relation $\mathscr R$ is {\em hyperfinite} if it is the union of an increasing chain of relations each having finite equivalence classes, and it is {\em aperiodic} if $\mu$-almost all $\mathscr R$-equivalence classes are infinite.
 The relation $\mathscr R$ is ergodic if every $\mathscr R$-saturated measurable subset of $X$ is either a null set or has full measure.
 Finally, $\mathscr R$ is {\em measure-preserving} if the full group $[{\mathscr R}]$ consists of measure-preserving transformations.
 An example of such a relation is the {\em tail equivalence relation} on the compact space $\{0,1\}^\omega$ equipped with the product of uniform measures: $xE_0y$ if and only if there is $N$ such that for all $n\geq N$, $x_n=y_n$.
 It can be proved that the group $[{\mathscr R}]$ of every hyperfinite ergodic ergodic measure-preserving equivalence relation is isometrically isomorphic to $[E_0]$ as defined above. \end{example}

-It appears that all the presently known examples of hyperlinear groups are at the same time known to be sofic.
 Historically the first ever example of a hyperlinear group which is not obviously such belongs to Connes \cite{connes-injective} and, independently, Simon Wassermann \cite{wassermann}: the free non-abelian group.
 Recall that every non-abelian free group is LEF.

 \begin{theorem} Every LEF group is sofic (hence hyperlinear). \end{theorem}

 \begin{proof} It is easily seen that the LEF property of a group $G$ is equivalent to the following: for every sentence $\sigma\in \The(G)$ there is $n$ with $\sigma^{S_n}=0$.
 Now Condition (\ref{item:sofic3}) of Theorem \ref{th:soficcriterion} applies. \end{proof}